Behavior Trees and State Machines in Robotics Applications: Threats to Validity

 \section{Threats to Validity}

-\looseness=-5 \textbf{Internal Validity.} We provide a dataset of \bt and \sm models in robotics.
-Our dataset could have projects from courses or tutorials, and we could have missed some projects with \bt or \sm models expressed in our libraries.
+\looseness=-5 \textbf{Internal Validity.} We provide a dataset of behavior-tree and state-machine models in robotics.
+Our dataset could include projects from courses or tutorials, and we could have missed projects with behavior-tree or state-machine models expressed in our libraries.
 To mitigate that, we applied a multi-step filtration mechanism that was adopted to our observations during the mining process.
 We derived our filtration steps from our data observations.
-After each step, we checked randomly a sample of the results to see if we need to adopt our filtration mechanism.
+After each step, we checked randomly a sample of the results to see if we needed to adopt the filtration mechanism.

-Another threat that could affect the results are possible errors in our Python scripts calculating the model metrics.
-In \bts, as a form of a quality check, we manually counted node types and checked the script results against them.
-We excluded commented parts and unused node types in the \bts codes.
+Another threat that could affect the results, is possible errors in our Python scripts calculating the model metrics.
+In \bts, as a form of quality check, we manually counted node types and checked the script results against them.
+We excluded commented parts and unused node types in the behavior-tree codes.
 In \sms, we rechecked the automatic counting results by going through the models.

 {\textbf{External Validity.}} A threat is the generalizability of our quantitative results and the identified reuse patterns, since we used a random sample of the mined models.
 We mitigated that by aggregating the models into pools of sizes according to their data distribution, then randomly sampling our dataset.
-By that, we ensure capturing different projects having different sizes of models.
-In addition, our project domains presented in \cref{fig:projectsdomains} shows our random sample covers different domain categories.
+This way, we made sure to capture different projects with different model sizes.
+In addition, our project domains, presented in \cref{fig:projectsdomains}, show that our random sample covers different domain categories.